CER-REC/conditions/stories/Architecture/components.md

  * If this data changes less than once a second: Component state

-When a component needs state that is stored within Redux, it will be passed in as props from the parent component (in most cases this will be a View Container).
+When a component needs state that is stored within Redux, it will be passed in as props from the parent component (in most cases this will be a View).

 ## CSS